umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 4. Change address to "Current Source" and put `FFFFFFFF` (8 Fs) in "Data in", then click read/write

-5. Put address back to "Read Channel" and check lines 0, 1, 16, 17, and 18 by
+5. Put address back to "Read Channel" and check lines 1, 16, 17, and 18 by
    clicking read and looking at "Data in"
-	- Line 0 expected value is 0.53
-	- Other lines expected value 0.15
+	- Expected value 0.15

 ## Optical to Master GBT